ChrisWhealy/DistributedSystemNotes/Lecture 04.md

 This question relates to clocks - specifically ***Logical Clocks***

 > A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large a time interval has elapsed between two events.
 > All a logical clock can tell us is the order in which events occurred.

 ### Lamport Clocks

 The simplest type of logical clock is a ***Lamport Clock***.
 In its most basic form, this is simply a counter assigned to an event.
-The way we can reason about Lamport Clock values is by knowing that:
+The way we can reason about Lamport Clock (LC) values is by knowing that:

 ```
   if A -> B then LC(A) < LC(B)